 We recommend using one of the over 150 Park and Ride facilities with more than 20,000 parking lots all over the town to avoid getting into traffic jams.

 Only vehicles bearing a green environmental sticker (Emission Group 4) can enter the Cologne Low Emission Zone.
 The driving ban applies not only to automobiles lacking a sticker but also to vehicles bearing only a red or yellow environmental sticker.
 Under certain conditions, the City of Cologne can, upon request, make exceptions for vehicles lacking stickers or bearing only red ones.
 In addition, cars and trucks bearing yellow stickers can continue to enter the Low Emission Zone if the vehicles in question were registered in the name of their current owners before 1 January 2008 and they demonstrably cannot be retrofitted to make them eligible for the green environmental sticker.
 Additional requirements do not have to be met, and no special exceptions have to be granted.

 Alternatively, you can park your car at one of the P+R parking lots in Cologne and comfortably travel downtown on a bus, train or tram.

 Further information: www.stadt-koeln.de (only in German)

-Please note that the bus station Breslauer Platz is reserved exclusively for public transport vehicles.
-Tourist coach drivers may stop at the bus stop at Komödienstraße, opposite the Cologne Cathedral, to pick up or drop off their passengers there.
-Tourist coaches which stop at the bus station Breslauer Platz could be reported to the police and might face charges.
-Therefore, please use Komödienstraße to avoid problems with local authorities.
+Please note that the bus stop places at Breslauer Platz are reserved exclusively for public transport vehicles.
+Tourist coach drivers may stop at the bus stop at Komödienstraße until 31st December 2019 or at the bus stop at Gereonstraße as of 2nd January 2020 respectively to pick up or drop off their passengers there.
+Tourist coaches which stop at Breslauer Platz could be reported to the police and might face charges.